open-dovetail/fabric-chaincode/README.md

 - github.com/open-dovetail/fabric-chaincode/activity/delete
 - github.com/project-flogo/contrib/activity/noop

-The Dovetail extensions require a couple of Flogo patches that have not been merged to Flogo core/flow projects yet, and so to install Dovetail contributions in Web UI, you can make the following changes after you start the Web UI docker container:
+The Dovetail contributions require a couple of Flogo patches that have not yet been merged to the Flogo core/flow projects, and so to install Dovetail contributions in the Web UI, you can make the following changes after you start the Web UI docker container:

 First, start a shell in the Web UI docker container: